ChanthMiao/ghc-wiki-mirror/implementing-trees-that-grow/trees-that-grow-guidance.md

 data NoExtField = NoExtField -- no field extension

-data NoExtCon      -- no constructor extension
+data DataConCantHappen      -- no constructor extension

-noExtCon :: NoExtCon -> a
+dataConCantHappen :: DataConCantHappen -> a
-noExtCon x = case x of {}
+dataConCantHappen x = case x of {}
 ```